Wang Chen (Three Kingdoms)

-Wang Chen (died June or July 266 CE), courtesy name Chudao, posthumously known as Duke Yuan of Boling (博陵元公), was a Chinese historian, military general, and politician of the state of Cao Wei during the Three Kingdoms period of China.
+Wang Chen (Note: Wang's name was written as "王沉" in the Jin Shus by Yu Yu and Zang Rongxu, as cited in Taiping Yulan.) (died June or July 266 CE), courtesy name Chudao, posthumously known as Duke Yuan of Boling (博陵元公 (Note: The annals of Emperor Wu in Book of Jin recorded that Wang Chen's peerage when he died was "Duke of Boling", while Wang's biography in vol.39 of the same work recorded that his posthumous name was "Yuan".
+The biography also recorded that while Wang Chen declined the dukedom while he was alive, Emperor Wu re-bestowed the peerage after his death.)), was a Chinese historian, military general, and politician of the state of Cao Wei during the Three Kingdoms period of China.
 After the Wei regime ended in February 266, he continued serving in the government of the Jin dynasty.
 He wrote a five-volume text known as the Wang Chudao Collection (王處道集) or Wang Chen Collection (王沈集), which is already lost over the course of history.
 He also wrote 14 chapters of the Quan Jin Wen (全晉文).